DTomArt/slot-machine/README.md

 Regardless of simulation mode, the results of simulation will be visible in newly created file after execution 'src/reels.txt' and in console you will get summary of your simulation.

 ## How to run?
-Install packages using: `npm install` and then just use script: `npm run start`.
+Install packages using `npm install` and then just use script `npm run start`.

 ## Config
 You can configure the program changing 'config' object in 'src/index.ts' and changing virtual reel numbers range in 'src/reels.ts'.
 Default is based on actual machine slot documentation.